MIDASverse/rMIDAS/README.md

 ### Efficient handling of large data

-rMIDAS also incorporates several features to streamline and improve the efficiency of multiple imputation analysis:
+rMIDAS also incorporates several features to streamline and improve the the efficiency of multiple imputation analysis:

   - Optimisation for large datasets using `data.table` and `mltools` packages